manpagez: man pages & more

 changed.
 Although this doesn't make sense, it is kept for

 compatibility.
-This command is a groff extension.
+This command is a GNU extension.

 Device control commands

-Each device control command starts with the letter x followed by a
+Each device control command starts with the letter "x", followed by a

 subcommand letter or word; each argument (if any) must be preceded by a

-the same line (except a comment).
+command on the same line (except a comment).

 The subcommand is basically a single letter, but to increase